Khagraghat Road railway station: History

 The rail distance between Berhampore and Sealdah is approximately 205 km.

 Location

 KhagraGhat Road railway station lies on the Western Bank of River Bhagirathi (Ganga) in the Radharghat locality of Berhampore city.
 The line passes through Howrah–Chandannagar-Chuchura-Bandel-Nabadwip-Katwa-Salar-Khagraghat-Azimganj.
 It is located in Murshidabad district, 205 km from Howrah railway station.

 It is one of the important railway stations in Murshidabad and is second important station in Berhampore(the other being Berhampore Court railway station) town which lies on the Eastern side of Bhagirathi river.
 People from maximum part of Southern Murshidabad district board from this station to reach North Bengal.

-Major trains

-Some of the important trains that runs from Khagraghat Road are: